 Senlis

 Medieval city?
 Even better: royal city!
-Relatively unknown, Senlis nevertheless has an exceptional historical heritage.
-This is where Hugh Capet was crowned king of France in 987.
+Relatively unknown, Senlis is home to an exceptional historical heritage.
+It’s here that Hugh Capet was crowned king of France in 987.
 There you go.
-Now you can boast while visiting the Notre-Dame Cathedral and its Gothic sculptures, its cobbled streets, its ancient ramparts, all the way to the Saint-Vincent Abbey.
-Yes, you can already guess that the must see is still the royal castle, which dates back ten centuries but still retains many well-preserved elements.
-A visit worthy of the queen or king that you are, after all.
+Now you can impress everyone while visiting the Notre-Dame Cathedral and its Gothic sculptures, wandering through its cobblestone streets, exploring its ancient ramparts, all the way to the Saint-Vincent Abbey.
+Yes, you guessed it, the must see is definitely the royal castle, which dates back a thousand years but still boasts many well-preserved features.
+A visit worthy of the queen or king that you are, after all!

 Voir cette publication sur Instagram